How to apply?

 4. The prospective doctoral student applies for the right to pursue doctoral studies using an application form:

-The application, complete with the required signatures and attachments, shall be delivered to the faculty's Administration Service Centre.
+The application, complete with the required signatures and attachments, shall be delivered to the faculty's Student and Learning Services.
 Application attachments:

 - a copy of the basic university degree certificate, and other documents which may affect the granting of a study right